State Sex Education Policies and Requirements at a Glance

-- Vermont has no standard regarding medically accurate instruction.
+- Vermont has no law regarding medically accurate instruction.
 However, schools may work with relevant medical authorities to ensure instruction on cervical cancer and the human papillomavirus is up to date.

 Vermont Statutes Annotated, Title 16 §§ 131, 133, 134, and 135 require schools to include instruction on topics related to sexual health as part of their comprehensive health program.
 Comprehensive health instruction must be taught in elementary and secondary schools.
 The comprehensive health program has 10 components that students must learn, four of which are related to sexuality: